lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/software/distributed_training.md

 Horovod is available as a module with **TensorFlow** or **PyTorch**for **all** module environments.
 Please check the [software module list](modules.md) for the current version of the software.
-Horovod can be loaded like other software on the Taurus:
+Horovod can be loaded like other software on ZIH system:

 ```Bash
 ml av Horovod            #Check available modules with Python